mikenakis/Public/testana/README.md

       (And therefore should not be analyzed.)
         - Example: "could not get declared methods of 'org.scalatest.funsuite.AnyFunSuite': java.lang.NoClassDefFoundError: scala/Serializable"
           (Might need to clear the cache and the persistence to see this problem)

+- <strike>TODO:</strike> Optimize the saving of each test's "last successful run" time.
+  - As it stands right now, the entire timestamps file is written after each test class is run, which is somewhat wasteful.
+  - I tried using a binary file for the last-successful-run times; either there was no improvement, or the improvement was so small as to be completely lost in the noise.

+- <strike>TODO:</strike> DONE:
+  - IntellijIdea does not stop on breakpoints inside anonymous inner classes loaded by Testana.
+    See Stackoverflow: "Intellij Idea breakpoints do not hit in anonymous inner class" https://stackoverflow.com/q/70949498/773113